 To the north of the historic Tobacco Dock, fronting The Highway between Chigwell Hill and Wapping Lane, the Tobacco Dock Hotel will include 242 fully serviced hotel rooms and 63 apartments, a hotel bar, restaurant and cafe facing a publicly accessible piazza.
 Working with international developers Al Mubaraka, Dexter Moren Associates' design features a dramatic six storey entrance atrium and uses materials in keeping with the history of the site - traditional brick detailing, metal windows and terracotta cladding.
 Interiors also reference the docks' original use as a warehouse for tobacco, wines, wool, and animal skins in the 1800s.
 The construction forms the first stage of a wider masterplan which will regenerate this part of east London which includes the Grade I listed St George-in-the-East Church and the Tobacco Dock.
 Pre-construct archaeology on the site revealed an even earlier history, uncovering evidence of a bath-house and other buildings built between the 2nd and 4th centuries.

 IN THIS ARTICLE

 M by Montcalm Shoreditch London Tech City

 Safestay Holland Park

 Hyatt Place London Heathrow/Hayes

 New Hotels in London

-From cheap budget hotels to luxury 5 star hotels see our special offers for hotels, including Radisson Blu Edwardian Leicester Square Hotel from 40% off.
+From cheap budget places to stay to luxury 5 star hotels see our discounts for hotels, including Thistle Holborn, The Kingsley from 49% off.